timmcginley/41934/A5__ProjectReflection/readme.md

 # A5: Project Reflection

+*Details on how to submit this, will be provided closer to the time.*

-In this project you will use the peer feedback and the feedback from the companies to your 2 minute videos and tools to write a breif reflection on (1) the process of creating the tool and the output of the tool.
-Details on how to submit this, will be provided closer to the time.
+In this project you will use the peer feedback and the feedback from the companies to your 2 minute videos and tools to write a breif reflection on
+* the process of creating the tool
+* the output of the tool.

 1. process of developing the tool
 * Did the process of the course enable you to answer or define questions that you might need later for thesis?